-A minimum of 18 days of Required Intermediate CE over a period of 3-7 years (or 9 years if already a Rolf Movement practitioner) is a prerequisite preparation for Advanced Rolfing Certification.
+A minimum of 18 days (135 hours) of Required Intermediate CE over a period of 3-7 years (or 9 years if already a Rolf Movement® practitioner) is a prerequisite preparation for Advanced Rolfing® Certification.

-Rolf Movement Integration Certification
+Rolf Movement® Integration Certification

-Three 10-day intensive modules or Six 5-day intensive modules \$6,654 + fees OR

-30-day intensive training.
+Completion of 3-6 intensive modules. \$6,750 + fees OR 30-day intensive training.
 Varies + fees

-Focuses on various aspects of a unified movement theory
+Focuses on various aspects of a unified movement theory.